BogvNas/javaPF/README.md

-# My lesson project Personal Finance!
+# My learning project Personal Finance!
 He is still in development...........